j9ac9k/fbs-slides/slides.md

 - Start the application wait 10 seconds, kill it by name
   - If you get an error when killing the application, it means it didn't start successfully, and you need to investigate more
-  - If it kills without an error code, it means you application was running 👍
+  - If it kills without an error code, it means your application was running 👍
   - Trickier on windows, need to make into non-windowed executable first, test, then make into windowed executable

 ## How to test executables